bappogroup/bappo-open/README.md

 ```

 ## Credits
-* This library is implemented on top of [ReactXP](https://github.com/Microsoft/reactxp).
+* This library is inspired by [ReactXP](https://github.com/Microsoft/reactxp) and [React Primitives](https://github.com/lelandrichardson/react-primitives).
 * This library's built-in Icon components are inspired by [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons).